iivanoo/covid-apps-observer/data/data_us/reports/resources/com.childrenstx.android.virtualvisit___12.0.16.005_01/report.md

 > Great<br> :date: __2020-11-09 15:31:40__

 > Very satisfied with this app appt went very smooth would recomend<br> :date: __2020-11-03 17:18:49__

-> SO CONVENIENT!!!!
-Makes it so easy to get in to a doctor for things that you don't necessarily want to wait, or don't have time to wait, to get in to your PCP for..
-Have always had great results when speaking with the doctors!<br> :date: __2020-11-02 02:47:28__